Victorivus/MLTrail/README.md

 - [X] BUG: Results class cannot handle 2 control points with the same distance. (e.g. 646. trailnloue 2019 - 76km2j)
 - [ ] BUGs: Results class.
 Still need definition, but exceptions raised if CSV is parsed into Results class with an example race:

 > 44\. cavallsdelvent, relleus --> list index out of range
 > 137\. templiers, kd --> strptime() argument 1 must be str, not None
 > 158\. grp, TDG --> single positional indexer is out-of-bounds

+- [ ] BUG: If a time is missing and it is interpolated from previous (default) or next runner, it might be less than the previous checkpoint and we would then add 24h to this time --> It is highly improbable, we will leave it for now.
+FOUND a case: 84th in 646. trailnloue 2019 - 76km2j, before last control point.
 - [ ] Add printing version of times
-- [ ] Create a DB to scrape and store all results and information
+- [X] Create a DB to scrape and store all results and information
 - [ ] Add robustness to objective computation. i.e. if faster than first, compute std of the 5 samples and maybe decide to take less if it is too high (times too far appart)
 - [X] Fix imports
 - [X] Change camelCase style to snake_case style naming (Results)
 - [X] Fix: Add support for front bug races having departuire in timing_points (Results)
 - [X] Add this kind of races to tests (e.g. 'mbm' 2023 '42km')
 - [X] BUG: Races with different start time per participant (e.g. 'Marathon du Mont-Blanc', '2014' , 'kmv', 402, 'KM Vertical').
+- [ ] Aberrant times/paces management (mainly for plots and analysis)

 ### CI/CD
 - [X] Create a CI